Once you start working with more than a handful of clients it becomes more difficult to keep track of where they are in your programs.

 Once you’ve printed out the Client Contact sheet, staple it to the inside left cover of your client folder.
 This way whenever you need to access your client’s information you just flip open the file and the information is right there.

-I’ve been keeping a track of my client’s contact information in this way for several years, and find it very handy – more so than storing the data electronically (which I also do).
+Depending on the type of client and project I’m working on I find this method very handy – more so than storing the data electronically (which I also do).
 It’s so much easier to grab the file, flip it open and find the information I need straightaway than it is to open the software, locate the client record and find the information – that’s assuming the PC is turned on and I don’t have to wait for it to boot up!

 Once you have your physical and digital individual client files created, you’ll want to think about utilizing a client tracking spreadsheet.
 If you are a coach or other service professional chances are your core programs are working one-on-one with clients during sessions (phone or in-person) so it makes sense for you have a system for tracking where your clients are in their programs.